 - When the chocolate/butter mixture has gone from hot to warm, stir in the cold eggs and vanilla.

-- Pour batter into prepared baking pan and bake 16-18 or until brownies appear set.
+- Pour batter into prepared baking pan and bake 12 to16 minutes or JUST until brownies appear set.
+It’s better to slightly underbake then overbake these.
 Let cool in the pan for about 15 minutes, then use a knife to carefully dislodge the bars from the pan.